hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 17. The software displays the calculation to the user – this is optional software does not have to show the calculation to the customer at this point.
 18. The customer is ready to finalise their business income source.
-19. The software calls the [Get Self Employment business income source summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#selfemployment-business_get-selfemployment-business-income-source-summary-biss_get_accordion) or [Get UK property business income source summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#uk-property-business_get-uk-property-business-income-source-summary-biss_get_accordion) depending on the business income type you are finalising.
-Note: there is one BISS for each property type and it will show either FHL or Non-FHL information in it.
+19. The software calls the [Retrieve a Business Income Source Summary (BISS)](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-biss-api).
+Note: there is one BISS for each property type and it will show either FHL or non-FHL information in it.
 Calling the BISS API is optional, the software may choose to create a BISS themselves, but the information must be shown to the customer before they confirm the declaration.
 20. The software displays BISS (Business Income Source Summary) information to the customer (listed below).</br>
 >This can be totalled up by software, or through the APIs from HMRC systems as well as BISS for self-employment or property:
 >